 Sophia Yeshi is an illustrator and designer originally from Baltimore, Maryland, now based in Brooklyn, New York who began her creative career aged 12 years old when she discovered Photoshop.

-Growing up, she didn't see many people that looked like her, so she decided to "create the world she wanted to see", that is, a celebration of women, people of colour and the LGBTQ+ community.
+Growing up, she didn't see many people that looked like her, so she decided to "create the world she wanted to see", that is, a celebration of women, people of colour and the LGBT+ community.

 After graduating from the University of Baltimore in 2017 with a degree in Digital Communications: Media, Design, and Production, she spent several years cultivating social media strategies, growing brand awareness, and designing collateral for corporate brands.